panx27/wikidata-dump-processor/README.md

 ## Miscellaneous
 - If you get `errno:24 Too many open files` error, try to increase system limits.
-For example, in Linux, you can run `ulimit -n 64000` in the console running mongod.
+For example, in Linux, you can run `ulimit -n 64000` in the **console running mongod**.